PhilipKolar/VezaxAnalysis/README.md

 ## How to Run

+Download the latest release here and extract the zip file (source code not required): https://github.com/PhilipKolar/VezaxAnalysis/releases/tag/v1.0.0

-The simplest way, in a terminal:
+The simplest way to run it, in a terminal:

 `.\VezaxAnalysis.exe --apiKey YourApiKey --logId JtcX4CmqNrk1yRMT`